-The Dutchwest Model 2477CE covered in this Owner's Guide has been tested and listed to current standards.
+The Dutchwest Model 2478CE covered in this Owner's Guide has been tested and listed to current standards.
 The test standards utilized were UL 1482 for the United States and EN13240:2001 + A2:2004 for Europe.
-Dutchwest Model 2477CE has been tested and is listed for mobile home installations in the United States.
+Dutchwest Model 2478CE is not listed for mobile home installations.